kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/6_final_steps.md

 ### Class Bonuses
 Each Class has an Innate Bonus for Life Points and Initiative.
 These are added each time you gain a level.

-### Limitation to Attack, Block, Dodge Innate Bonuses
+### Limitation to Strike, Block, Dodge Innate Bonuses
-Some Classes and Traits grant an Innate Bonus of +1 every other level in Attack, Block, or Dodge Skills.
-Whereas improvement in other skills have no limits, the Innate Bonus increase for Attack, Block, and Dodge can never be greater than +5, that is to say, ten levels of Innate Bonuses.
+Some Classes and Traits grant an Innate Bonus of +1 every other level in Strike, Block, or Dodge Skills.
+Whereas improvement in other skills have no limits, the Innate Bonus increase for Strike, Block, and Dodge can never be greater than +5, that is to say, ten levels of Innate Bonuses.
 Even if you change Classes, this limit applies.

 ## Life Points
 Life Points (LP) represent the amount of damage you can suffer before dying or receiving a Critical.